ship51/ship51/README.md

 I am a third-year undergraduate student at National Institute of Technology Meghalaya. <br>

-I am a tech enthusiast and am proficient in backend development using Php and MySQL.
-I am fascinated by cloud computing and am learning more about Google Cloud and AWS.
+I am a tech enthusiast and am proficient in backend development using PHP and MySQL.
-Also, I am currently working in projects involving Javascript (APIs), and another involving Deep Learning.
+Also, I am currently working in a Deep Learning (Image Processing) project and another one involving Flask.
+I am fascinated by cloud computing such as Google Cloud and AWS.

 It would be great to connect.
 Feel free to reach out: